emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 ### Report for each test

-Last time I wrote about the __set report__, but this time I will focus on the __test report__.
+Last time, I wrote about the __set report__, but this time I will focus on the __test report__.
 Collected data are stored, sorted and grouped not only by set but also by test, in the aformentionned database which is declared in the config file (defaults `results`).

 One can find a subfolder named after each test's number in the main folder `pgbench-tools/results`.
-It follows that one can easily copy these without having to make any dump from de database itself.
+It follows, that one can easily copy these without having to make any dump from de database itself.

 At last, metrics such as `vmstat`, `iostat` and `meminfo` are collected into logfile in this very same folder.
 One can also find graphs showing the behaviour of tps, latency, CPU, memory, buffers and much more for each test.